-Get the most out of Rest and Recuperation Leave
+Get the most out of Rest and Recuperation (R&R) Leave

 Rest and Recuperation (R&R) visits home during a deployment are looked forward to with great anticipation.
 R&R is a happy time for couples, children, extended family, and service members.
 Along with the excitement and happiness, what else should loved ones expect when a service member returns home for a brief leave period?
 What are some ways to prepare and make the most of this time as a family and as a couple?
 The resources below can help IA Sailors and their loved ones think through how to get the most out of the leave period while managing some of the stress on significant others and children that can accompany this time.

-There are two types of R&R—chargeable R&R leave and non-chargeable R&R administrative absence.
-Currently, Afghanistan qualifies for the non-chargeable program.
-Eligibility criteria for both programs are identical.
+There are two types of R&R: Chargeable R&R leave and Non-Chargeable R&R (NCR&R) administrative absence.